 Amtrak is scheduled to relocate to the new Miami Central Station (MCS) east of Miami International Airport once it is completed.
-The MCS, a new transportation hub for the Miami-Dade County and South Florida region, is part of the larger Miami Intermodal Center (MIC), which will also include a rental car center, major roadway improvements, the MIA Mover transit system and a joint development component.
+The MCS, a new transportation hub for the Miami-Dade County and South Florida region, is part of the larger Miami Intermodal Center (MIC), which will also include a rental car center, major roadway improvements, the MIA Mover transit system to the airport and a joint development component.
 The U. S. Department of Transportation has identified the MIC as a project of national significance.
 The completed center will cost approximately $1.7 billion and is expected to serve approximately 150,000 commuters and travelers daily.

 The rental car center portion of the MIC opened on July 13, 2010.
 All rental car companies that operated inside the Miami International Airport and many located nearby have relocated into this consolidated facility with each company having its own sales counter.
 Each of the facility's four levels is 20 acres in size, with a spacious customer service lobby on the top floor where it meets the MIA Mover, a light-rail people-mover that connects directly into the airport, and which opened on September 29, 2011.

-The MCS will feature grade-level tracks for Tri-Rail, Metrorail (upon completion of the Airport Link), Amtrak, intercity and future high-speed rail service.
-Until the station opens, Tri-Rail is operating with shuttles from the Hialeah station, and the current Amtrak station remains in service.
+The MCS will also feature grade-level tracks for Tri-Rail commuter service and Amtrak.
+Tri-Rail began serving the MCS in April 2015 and refers to the stop as "Miami Airport Station."
 A public esplanade will connect the rail areas to Greyhound, Miami-Dade Metrobus, intercity buses, shuttles currently serving the airport and taxis.
 An elevated pedestrian walkway will span the tracks from the esplanade to the MIA Mover.

 Though native peoples had occupied it for centuries, Europeans first arrived in the Miami area in 1566, when Pedro Menedez de Aviles claimed it for Spain, and a Spanish mission constructed a year later.
 In 1836, under American control, Fort Dallas was built and occupied during the fighting of the Second Seminole War.